 While rosemary essential oil is quite potent, for a more subtle scent, you might want to think about keeping a rosemary plant in your home office – or anywhere you try to focus and concentrate, to give your brain a little boost.

-Plus, rosemary doesn’t only taste great in cooking, but it’s also a good source of iron, calcium, and vitamin B6vitamins and minerals that are essential for staying healthy.
+Plus, rosemary tastes great in cooking, and is also a good source of iron, calcium, and vitamin B6 – vitamins and minerals that are essential for staying healthy.

-If that wasn’t enough reason to plant some rosemary, this fragrant plant is also said to have many other powerful health benefits.
+If this wasn’t enough reason to plant some rosemary, this fragrant plant is also said to have many other powerful health benefits.

 For example, it’s thought to improve digestion and is packed with antioxidants and anti-inflammatory compounds, which are believed to boost the immune system and improve blood circulation.
 It may also protect against brain ageing and macular degeneration, and provide neurological protection by fighting off damage caused by free radicals in the brain.
 And it’s even believed to slow the spread of certain types of cancer like leukaemia.